m-n-zuk/DareIT_cloud_challenge/README.md

 **2. Prepare GitHub repository**
 - create and `clone` to my computer
 - create folder with `static_website`
-> I thought that, as part of this task, I could deploy my application written in Django... but I miscalculated 🙈 definitely knowledge in the field of GCP still needs to settle in my head :) but I will definitely come back to this!
+> I thought that, as part of this task, I could deploy [my web application](https://github.com/m-n-zuk/ibd_maternity) written in Django... but I miscalculated 🙈 knowledge in the field of GCP needs to settle in my head definitely :) but I will come back to this for sure!
 - and start thinking what should be next...

 **3. Terraform files**